 These mementos will also be a great thing for future generations to look back on.
-As Lonely Planet says, postcards can be used as a means of tracking the changes in both travel and popular culture.
+According to Lonely Planet says, postcards can be used as “a means of tracking the changes in both travel and popular culture”.
 So as well as creating a persona memento, you’re creating something that future generations can look back on.

 Is it worth it?